danielwippermann/resol-vbus-logger.rs/README.md

 ```

-### Using the SQLite logger
+### Using the SQLite logger in tabular mode

-The SQLite logger needs some manual setup to work.
+The SQLite logger needs some manual setup to work in tabular mode.

+- Make sure the SQLite is disabled by setting `sqlite_tick_interval` to 0
 - Start the resol-vbus-logger in debug mode:
     ```
     $ RUST_LOG=debug target/debug/logger